avk1943/Dialogue-Summarizer-App/README.md

 * Fine-tuning the HuggingFace PEGASUS (Transformer) model on custom (Samsum) data.
 * Modular coding practices for better code orgnization and maintainability.
 * Integration with FastAPI for easy user interface.
-* Deployment of the optimized model using AWS services such as EC2, and ECR.
+* Deployment of the optimized model using Docker and AWS services such as EC2, and ECR
 * Continuous Integration and Continuous Deployment (CI/CD) workflows using GitHub Actions.

 ### Local Run of the Application